MProuts/MProuts.github.io/source/_posts/2014-05-04-how-to-use-homebrews-version-of-git.markdown

 categories:
 ---

 If you’re using Homebrew with OSX, chances are you have multiple copies of the same software packages living on your machine.
 With this in mind, it's important to know which version of a particular package gets run when you type a command at the command line.
 For example, when you type ```git status```, are you running OSX's version of git or Homebrew's version?

+Here's the scoop:

 ###OSX Packages